WireCell/wirecell.github.io/manual.md

 ## Guide for installation of dependencies

-The WCT depends on a number of third-party software packages.
-They are intentionally limited to reduce the requirements for installation.
-Some packages are optional.
-Here lists packages that users may not already have as part of a &ldquo;reasonably POSIX&rsquo;y system and some guidance is given on how to install them.
+The WCT depends on a number of third-party &ldquo;external&rdquo; software packages which are not expected to be provided by a typical unix-like system:

-The required packages are:

 -   **Boost:** various functions
 -   **Eigen3:** matrix representation, interface to FFTW